ptran1203/face_recognition/README.md

 #### Result

 - The model archive accuracy of `62.75%` on test data
-- Visualization of learned face embedding plotted with T-SNE
+- T-SNE visualization of learned face embedding on test data

 ![face_representation](./images/scatter_feat.png)